hindu-comm/weblogs/manasataramgini/2018/04/2018-04-01_a-brief-note-on-some-new-developments-regarding-the-genomics-of-indians.md

 the Indo-Iranians and integrated with the older fire-cult as they reached the BMAC sites.
-It is notable in this context that one of the main proponents of the Soma cult in the Vaidika system, the Kaśyapa clan, was the default gotra for a brāhmaṇa who did not know his.
+It is notable in this context that one of the main proponents of the Soma cult in the Vaidika system, the Kaśyapa clan, was the default gotra for abrāhmaṇa who did not know his.
 There are issues with each of these points and interesting complications but we desist from discussing any of these now.